Skip to main content

 MASTER GARDENER PATSY HEALD says fall is a great time to plant shrubs and trees.
 “It’s also the right time for reseeding the lawn and planting flowering annuals that will bloom in the spring, like larkspur and poppy seed.
 Cold weather crops, particularly vegetables like spinach and lettuce can be planted in September as well.”

 JONATHAN SLEDGE, ABOVE GROUND TREE AND LANDSCAPE offers great advice: “Overseeding the lawn is best to do in mid-September, when it’s warm enough to get the seed started and growing but early enough that fallen leaves won’t inhibit seed growth.
 Watering every day for 21 days is very helpful to get seeds germinated.
 Also, keep leaves blown off the lawn so you don’t block sunlight on newly sprouted grass.
 Fall seeding gives lawns a chance to continue growing roots through winter, ready to withstand summer drought and heat.
 Planning for fall means planting trees and shrubs so they are ready for next summer.
 Spring planted trees typically struggle more during Virginia summers.
-It’s best to hire expert landscaping services to see what trees best fit your landscape.
-These are enough reasons to hire a landscaper and take your landscaping endeavors to the next level.
+It’s best to consult a certified Arborist to see what trees best fit your landscape.
 Finally, tree roots put out lots of new growth in the fall.
 It is a perfect time for a special blend of fertilizer to help boost the soil, with plenty of beneficial organics to invigorate the root system, particularly your older trees.
 If you take care of the roots it will take care of the shoots.
 Assessing trees in the late fall is best done in September when they may have been stressed from insect, disease and drought.

 Leave a Reply